Dasudian/dsd_docs/docs/data-hub/sdk/Embeded_C.md

 **options**
 A dictionary of options, that let you do things like enable or disable specific integrations for the call.
 Note: If you do not pass a properties object, pass an empty object (ie, ‘{}’) before options

-**callPeriod**
-A integer signifing milliseconds in which the track function will be called again automatically, send 0 meaning this function will be called only once unless it is called explicitly anywhere else.
-If you hope to recorde an event periotically, please explicitly indicate a period time here.

 **callback**
 A callback function that gets called after a short timeout, giving the browser time to make outbound requests first.